Rohan Smith (rugby league): Leeds Rhinos

 Upon Smith's arrival to Leeds, the club went from 11th on the table to 5th which qualified the club for the playoffs.
 Under Smith, the club won 13 of the 18 matches including upset victories over Catalans and Wigan in the playoffs.
 On 24 September 2022, Smith coached Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.

+In the 2023 Super League season, Smith could not replicate what he did in the previous season with Leeds as the club finished 8th on the table and missed the playoffs.

+On 19 June 2024 it was reported that he would leave Leeds by mutual consent with immediate effect.